DaleAndreoli/Python_Game_Project/README.md

 <img src="Resources/Clip.gif" alt="gameplay" width="1500"/>
 <img src="Resources/Hangar.png" alt="gameplay" width="1500"/>

+Many of the classes in this project are based off a theater analogy in which a cast of actors that follow a script of actions to accomplish the main game loop.

 This project aims to demonstrate the following principles of Object Oriented Programming:
 * Abstraction